 One of the truly wonderful aspects of study abroad is making friends with people who have grown up in a culture that is different from your own.
 It can be exhilarating to be able to exchange ideas and find common ground with people who speak a different native language and come from a very different background.

 Socializing abroad can be risky, however, because of cultural differences and misperceptions about Americans.
 Many of the social practices that serve you well in the U.S. don’t apply abroad.
 Some American behavior that is acceptable at home may be viewed as provocative overseas.
 Foreign tones of voice, gestures, and ways of touching may cause Americans to feel threatened by people who mean them no harm.

 One of the most common cultural differences you will encounter overseas concerns the consumption of alcohol.
 In many countries, alcohol is available at younger ages; however, drinking occurs in different contexts than those found on many U.S. university campuses.
 People drink in moderation at meals, whether at home or in restaurants, clubs, and pubs.
 Alcohol is a complement to a meal and drinking is merely one aspect of convivial socializing.
 Nearly everyone abroad, including young people, considers binge drinking crass and rude.
 If you drink to excess, you reinforce negative stereotypes of American students abroad, and you put yourself and your friends in danger.

 Although the following recommendations are sometimes geared towards specific genders or groups, they are applicable and useful for all students – women and men of all races.
 Here are some specific suggestions you can take to avoid unpleasant encounters and reduce the risk of being a victim of a crime.

 - Learn about the cultural norms (especially male/female relationship norms) for the country where you will be studying.
-A good way to do this is to talk with other Americans who have spent time in the country or with people from that country.
+A good way to do this is to talk with other Americans (like our global ambassadors) who have spent time in the country or with people from that country.